sveinpg/build-your-own-react/README.md

 :bulb: You can use the [style](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style) property of the HTMLElement to set the style attribute of a specific HTML element.

+:running: You know the drill. `npm run test7`

 ## 8. Attributes

 If you are familiar with HTML, you know that we need to support more attributes than `style` and `className`.
 Luckily for us, most of these attributes are similar for React (we will handle events in the next task).